Health Care Ethics, Ph.D. & M.D. Dual Degree

 - After the second year of medical school, students begin full-time study in health care ethics.

-- Students are expected to complete the Ph.D. in three years, after which they return to the School of Medicine to complete the third and fourth years of medical studies.
+- Students are expected to complete the Ph.D. in health care ethics in three to five years, after which they return to the School of Medicine to complete the third and fourth years of medical studies.